 Do you have a spot in your home where you are looking for some bookshelves or build in cabinets?
 If you want to add shelving on a budget, this series is for you.

-In Part One I talked about how to plan your built-in bookshelves or cabinets.
-In Part 2 I’ll be giving detailed instructions on how to build in the base of cabinets.
-Part 3 will be about how to paint the cabinets and step by step instructions for adding a wall of shelves.
+In Part 1 I talked about how to plan your DIY built-in bookshelves or cabinets.
+In Part 2 I’ll be giving detailed instructions on how to build in the base portion of the built-in cabinets.
+Part 3 will be about how to paint the cabinets and step by step instructions for adding a wall of shelves on top.

-As I mentioned in part 1, getting shelves built in can be very expensive.
+As I mentioned in part 1, getting custom cabinets built to fit a room can be very expensive.
 I got a quote for $9000.
-I decided to look for a less expensive option.
+I decided to look for a less expensive option I could build myself.
 You can see my budget at the bottom for the details.

 I wanted cabinets with doors on the bottom of my built in bookshelf.
 I decided to go with Home Depot’s pre-assembled unfinished wall cabinets.
 These cabinets are only 12 inches deep and they don’t have a base, since they are wall cabinets.